imsamudev/carousel-picsum-api/README.md

 In this instance, I’ve created a carousel that consumes the Picsum API using VanillaJS!
 I’ve also added a modal window and utilized requestAnimationFrame!
-Currently, I’ve learned a lot with this project! 🌟 it’s only available on desktop, but responsive design will be implemented soon! 🖥️📱
+Currently, I’ve learned a lot with this project! 🌟 it’s only available on desktop, but responsive design will be implemented soon!
+Watch on 75% zoom 🖥️📱

 Follow the link! https://imsamudev01.github.io/carousel-picsum-api/